 Steve Slavkin’s screenplay would mesh the 80’s slasher with the classic whodunit and, in turn, help to give birth to a new style of teen horror as the 80s came to a close.
 However, Cutting Class is rarely discussed or mentioned as an innovative forerunner of 90s horrors such as Scream.
 This is partially due to Pallenburg mixing moments of whodunnit brilliance, from red herrings to Pitt and Schoelen’s chemistry and a stoned and creepy caretaker, Robert Glaudini, with a range of tiresome and lazy gags and cliches.

-But while Cutting Class may not always work, when it does, it sizzles.
+While Cutting Class may not always work, when it does, it sizzles.
 Now best known for introducing a VHS-obsessed generation to a young Brad Pitt, Cutting Class has more to offer than just mere eye candy.
 But whether it is enough to fork out the money to buy this rare horror-comedy classic is ultimately up to you.
-Either way Cutting Class deserves a reappraisal of its place in teen horror history.
+Either way, Cutting Class deserves a reappraisal of its place in teen horror history.

 TAMMY AND THE T-REX (1994)